KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

-## The Energy Usage of Online Gaming
+## The energy usage of online gaming

 The Tumblr post at the top of this blogpost seems concerned with comparing image generation to online gaming (and specifically mentions Fortnite).